-Africa Legal was launched in 2018 to make it easier for African legal professionals to access the latest jobs, news and access digital courses in one place.
+Africa Legal was launched in 2018 to make it easier for African legal professionals to enhance their careers, obtain professional news and access digital courses all in one place.

-For members we provide a simple and easy way to apply for a wider range of jobs in your field, training courses that utilise the latest digital learning technology and access to the latest news and insights.
+For members we provide a simple and easy way to apply for a wider range of jobs, access training courses that utilise the latest digital learning technology and read to the latest news and insights.

-For clients we provide one platform to recruit, profile your brand, share news and upskill your professional community.
+For corporate clients we provide a platform to share content and news, profile their brand and up-skill their professional community.

-To be the home of African professional careers; anytime,anywhere.
+To be the go-to resource of African professional careers; anytime,anywhere.

 A word from our founders